Garlic Miso – Fermenting Made Easy

 Pinterest Hidden Image

 If you’re new to fermenting, this is the easiest recipe I can think of to start with.
 It doesn’t require a lot of knowledge, equipment or any special techniques.
-What you’ll need most though is patience, because as with all fermented foods, it needs time.

 Miso (pronounced Mee-so) is a traditional Japanese ferment that is most commonly known as a soup served at Japanese restaurants.
-It’s also best known for its rich, umami (very savoury) flavour.
-Miso is usually made by combining mashed soybeans, with salt, water, a grain and the beneficial mould Aspergillus oryzae.
+It’s also best known for its rich, umami (very savory) flavor.
+Miso is usually made by combining mashed soybeans, with salt, water, a grain and the mould Aspergillus oryzae.
 The grain (often rice or barley) is first inoculated with A. oryzae to form a fermented product called koji.
 The koji is then mixed with the soybeans and salt, and depending on the miso being made – is left to ferment anywhere from weeks to years.
 Occasionally other ingredients may also be added or other legumes like chickpeas or adzuki beans may be substituted for the soy.

 Miso fermented garlicPin